konelav/bluepill_adc/README.md

   - for single channel and maximum frequency: ADC1+ADC2 in *Fast interleaved mode*;
   - for single channel and less than maximum frequency: ADC1 only;
-  - for more than one channel: ADC1+ADC2 in *Dual mode*.
+  - for more than one channel: ADC1+ADC2 in *Regular simultaneous mode*.

-Unfortunately, it is not possible to achieve 1 megasample per second per ADC acquisition rate (theretical maximum for stm32f1xx family with 1us minimum conversion time), because it requires 14 MHz ADC clock, which is not a divisor of 48/72 MHz strictly needed for working USB and hence is not achievable.
+Unfortunately, it is not possible to achieve 1 megasample per second per ADC acquisition rate (theoretical maximum for stm32f1xx family with 1us minimum conversion time), because it requires 14 MHz ADC clock, which is not a divisor of 48/72 MHz strictly needed for working USB and hence is not achievable.
-The only workaround I can imagine is changing clocking setup (divisors) at runtime so in any given moment either ADC(s) work(s) and store(s) data, or USB works and transfers data, then they swap and so on.
-But this way is much harder to implement and it leads to that the device will be permanently connected/disconnected to/from USB host.
+The only workaround I can imagine is changing clocking setup (divisors) at runtime so at any time either ADC(s) work(s) and store(s) data, or USB works and transfers data, then they swap and so on.
+But this way is much harder to implement and it leads to that the device will be permanently connects/disconnects to/from USB host.
 In this project 72 MHz SYSCLK used that gives 12 MHz ADC maximum, hence 1.17 us minimum sample+conversion time and 857143 samples per second per each of two ADCs.